LSHP-502 Leadership Seminar

 PHIL-150 Everyday Ethics

-This course is an examination of ethical theory and practice in connection with the relevant social and political philosophy, focusing on the philosophical issues that arise in everyday life.
+Examines ethical theory and practice in connection with the relevant social and political philosophy, focusing on the philosophical issues that arise in everyday life.

 PHIL-210 Philosophy of Religion

 Focus on classical and contemporary writings to determine the credibility of religious faiths and beliefs.
+Same as RELI-210.

 PHIL-212 Feminist Philosophy

 An examination of the various forms of feminist philosophy (e.g., liberal feminism, radical feminism, existential feminism, Marxist/socialist feminism, psychoanalytic feminism, postmodern feminism, eco-feminism, multicultural & global feminism).
 Emphasizes how feminism differs from common (mis)understandings of it.
 Some attention is also given to various women in professional philosophy.
+Same as WMST-200.
+Prerequisite: One course in philosophy or one course in women's studies or completion of the Diversity Central Curriculum requirement or permission of the instructor.

 PHIL-213 Symbolic Logic